openstack/networking-bagpipe/doc/source/installation.rst

 On compute node and network nodes the following needs to be done, *based on an ML2/linuxbridge configuration* as a starting point:

-* installing networking-bagpipe and bagpipe-bgp_ python packages
+* installing networking-bagpipe python package

 * configuring Neutron linuxbridge agent for bagpipe ``/etc/neutron/plugins/ml2.ini``: